 - 8 Conclusion

 Asian Paints is the biggest paint company in India, the third biggest in Asia, and the ninth biggest in the world.
-In its seven years of existence, it has set the standard for excellence in terms of technical planning, strategic management, and cutting-edge innovation.
+It has set the standard for excellence in technical planning, strategic management, and cutting-edge innovation in its seven years.
 In the domain of paint, there seem to be two primary categories: decorative and industrial.
-There is much to learn from Asian paints marketing strategy.
+There is much to learn from Asian Paints’ marketing strategy.

 There is no denying that Asian Paints is the market leader in India regarding decorative paints for the home (including interior and exterior wall finishes, enamels, and wood finishes).
 In the Industry market, which includes Asian Paints’ core products, automotive coatings, OEM paints, powder coatings, and the like, the company ranks third.

 The decorative market is less dependent on technology, allowing some disorganized competitors to take a small but significant share.
 However, this business sector depends on technology and is dominated by well-established corporations.

 Asian Paint is a global multinational corporation that operates in 15 countries and manufactures its paints in 26 locations.
 To a large extent, this is due to its extensive supplier distribution network in India.
 So that it could maximize profits and efficiency, the company decided to work with dealers instead of distributors.
 The company currently employs over 70,000 retail workers.